mbrukman/why-svelte/readme.md

 As as result, you’ll need more specialized tools and a little more framework-specific knowledge.
-Additionally, Svelte’s language extensions increase the cost of converting existing Svelte components to another framework for those rare unfortunate times.
+For those rare unfortunate times you find yourself migrating Svelte components to another framework, its language extensions add friction.

 Rich Harris is proposing to standardize its templating language as [HTMLx](https://github.com/htmlx-org/HTMLx),